yanivyacoby/harvard-cs290-instructional-materials/index.md

 * [John Girash](https://scholar.harvard.edu/girash/home)
 * [David C. Parkes](https://parkes.seas.harvard.edu/)

+In addition to the main course developers listed above, we've had individual sessions contributed by a number of scholars, especially in the spring semester.
+Without them, this offering of the course would not be possible.

 **Class Structure:**
 The course meets once a week for 120min during the fall and spring semesters.